Interested in following Writing About Writing? Or perhaps everything I write?

 Pros- Shows all new updates (minor and major).
 Updates right away.

 G+ for the W.A.W.
 Page (The text there is also the link) This G+ page for Writing About Writing.
-Though I put an occasional image up (usually when I need to add text to an image to create a "You should be writing" macro), it is mostly there JUST for blog updates and reruns.
+This is JUST for blog updates and reruns.
 If you want to get updates through G+, you should probably pick this page OR the one below, but not both.
-If you do both, it will appear in your feed as if every single link is being posted twice.
+If you do both, it will appear in your feed as if every single link is being posted twice, which I know is annoying.

 Cons- No posts from other venues.
+Does not include reruns.
 It's G+, so people will accuse you of working for Google or being woefully out of touch.
 They will give you tin foil hats and serve you Kool-aid.

 G+ for Chris Brecheen (The text is also the link.)
+This is my personal Google account which I don't really use much other than to post about my blog.
 Above is if you want to follow the Writing About Writing page; this is if you want to follow ME as an author.
 If I get added by a name I don't recognize in life, I put the name in a circle called "Author Updates."
 I post all my reruns and posts to other venues in this circle.
 I don't often use G+ otherwise, though occasionally I will have a public update that would also be seen by anyone in that circle.

 Pros- Major posts, but not minor ones.
-Reruns.
+Does include reruns.
 Posts from other venues.
 Posts right away.
 Not much other "noise."

 Cons- Occasionally you'll see a public G+ post I write.
 Since I post all articles, reruns, and posts from other venues here, this can seem very "spammy."
 People will accuse you of being a Google shill because you're on G+.